 Blogging has been one of my sources of income for the last three years already.
-The income has not been regular or sizable, but for me, every penny counts.
-And it has also improved as I continued to develop my blogs and write content that is relevant to my readers.
+The income as a freelance writer and blogger has not been regular or sizable, but for me, every penny counts.
+And my earnings have also improved as I continued to develop my blogs and write content that is relevant to my readers.

 Then I gave birth to Dindin.
 I used to blog about her and motherhood in my marriage blog that was hosted by Blogger.
 But Ruby encouraged me to buy a domain for it, hence the blog, Lovingly Mama.